Kornel90/powerbi-portfolio/reports/ReadMe.md

 ---

 ## 📌 Purpose

-This portfolio presents sample analytics projects created to reflect real-life scenarios.
-Each report simulates an end-to-end workflow, showcasing Power BI capabilities including data modeling, KPIs, visualizations, and user interaction design.

-While the data is synthetic, the reports are built to illustrate realistic use cases.
-They are designed to support recruitment discussions and demonstrate hands-on reporting expertise.
+This portfolio was created to showcase my Power BI skills based on sample data.
+Each report is built around realistic scenarios to demonstrate how I approach data modeling, creating measures, building visuals, and designing interactive reports.